U-Pick Apples at Soons Orchards FAQ

-A small per-person charge + a bag price ; you can buy as many bags as you like, but cannot bring your own.
-Walk in pricing is $1/person with bags at $20/$30.
+A small per-person charge (suspended at the moment) + a bag price ; you can buy as many bags as you like, but cannot bring your own.
+2022 bags are $20 peck/$30 half bushel.

 We do not charge for parking; we do appreciate car-pooling during the busy mid-sept to mid-oct season

 Is there a minimum amount to pick/bags to get for my group?

-The smallest bag is 8 quarts, aka a peck, about 10lbs.
+The smallest bag is 8 quarts, aka a "peck," about 10lbs.
 We also offer half bushel bags, about 20lbs.
-For larger groups, plan to purchase one half bushel per 5 people.
+For larger groups, we require purchase of one half bushel per 5 people.

 What’s ready to pick this weekend?

 Each weekend there are apple varieties that are ready to pick.
-And others that are not!)
+(And others that are not!)
 We will let you know what's ready & where.
 See the apple variety forecast by weekend here

 What apples should we pick?